AbdulRehman-z/typescript-ecommerce-backend/readme.md

 ## Contributing

 We welcome contributions to our e-commerce platform!
 If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request.

+## Note

+Please be aware that this is a backend-only project, and no payment gateway has been implemented.
+The focus is on providing a solid foundation for an e-commerce platform, allowing users to manage products, carts, orders, and more.
+You will need to integrate a payment gateway separately if you plan to use this project for a complete e-commerce application.

+Thank you for checking out our E-commerce Platform!
+We hope it proves to be a useful and feature-rich foundation for your e-commerce projects.
+Happy coding!